elee610/alloy-elee-tf/README.md

 # alloy-elee-tf
 alloy take home assessment

-the terraform code is set up currently with one branch called "prod-us-east-1", ideally we would have a branches to stage and test the dode within a ci/cd pipeline but instruction did not state that. we would also have multiple regions within account, it would have multi branch per region
+the terraform code is set up currently with three branches called "prod-us-east-1", "dev-us-east-1" and "staging-us-east-1". these three branches are used to test , pre-production and production use.

 another way we could also split the terraform repos up by is by aws components that dont need to be changed very often ( network conpenets) such as VPC, subnets, databases, kms and such where these services will cause major issues if deleted or modified by accident. the other types of aws services would be such as ec2, s3, security groups and etc where these should be changed often and are easily reversable if needed.